Wearing sunglasses when riding isn’t just for looking cool

 - Dust and debris – You will encounter visible and non-visible projectiles whether you’re riding the trails or commuting to work.
 Wearing sunglasses to protect your eyes from flying debris might be the most important reason.
 Flying debris doesn’t care if you’re riding solo or with a group.
 Cars kick up rocks, bugs are everywhere, even other cyclists can kick up debris on the side of the road.
 Dust is everywhere.
 It’s often stirred up by cars, other riders, or Mother Nature.
 Glasses won’t protect you from all the dust, but it’ll surely help.
 If you wear shades when riding then you know you have to clean them after every ride.

 - UV exposure – Repeated exposure to UVA and UVB radiation from the sun will have negative consequences on your vision.
-Protecting your eyes is critical to the short-term, and in this case, the long-term health of your eyes.
+Protecting your eyes is critical to the short-term, and in this case, the long-term health of your eyes to avoid a visit to an eye care specialist like SharpeVision sooner than you would have to normally in life.
 Make sure your lenses are polarized and have a coating that absorbs the sun’s rays.
 Lenses also need to be a neutral color, not crazy tints and extreme colors.
 Your goal is to protect your eyes while replicating what your eyes see naturally.

 - Clearer view – The correct lenses will help clear your view when cycling.
 Cyclists have a large amount of information to process when riding.
 You’re watching for vehicles, intersections, signaling turns, avoiding potholes, tracking other cyclists and runners, the list goes on.
 Any time you can eliminate distractions you free up the ability to pay attention and process more information.
 Proper lenses will also help reduce the sun’s glare.
 Glare could shine in your eyes from street signs, windows on buildings, or the hood’s of cars.
 Proper fitting sunglasses will also reduce the amount of wind that hits your eyes.
 Wind alone can cause dryness and irritation when riding.